eaprelsky/infodynamics/book/13_intelligent_interfaces.md

 The result is what I call **cognitive friction**—the unnecessary mental effort required to extract information from poorly designed systems.
 When interfaces mismatch our cognitive impedance characteristics, simple tasks become exhausting.
 Clear information becomes confusing.
 Useful features remain undiscovered.

-Information physics reveals this friction for what it really is: **impedance mismatch between human cognitive circuits and technological information delivery systems**.
+Information dynamics reveals this friction for what it really is: **impedance mismatch between human cognitive circuits and technological information delivery systems**.
 Just as electrical impedance mismatch causes power loss and signal distortion in circuits, cognitive impedance mismatch causes comprehension loss and mental fatigue in human-computer interaction.

 The solution isn't teaching people to think more like computers.
 It's designing technology that works with the natural electrical characteristics of human consciousness.

 ## Content Engineering: The Science of Information Design

 Before we can create intelligent interfaces, we must understand why some information "clicks" instantly while other information bounces off minds like signals hitting a mismatched antenna.
-The answer lies in what I call **content engineering**—the systematic application of information physics principles to design content that flows effortlessly into cognitive circuits.
+The answer lies in what I call **content engineering**—the systematic application of information dynamics principles to design content that flows effortlessly into cognitive circuits.

 ### The Viral Content Equation

 Why do some posts explode across social networks while others, despite apparent merit, sink into obscurity?
-Information physics reveals that viral content achieves optimal impedance matching with the collective cognitive characteristics of social networks.
+Information dynamics reveals that viral content achieves optimal impedance matching with the collective cognitive characteristics of social networks.

 **The Mathematical Framework:**
 Viral potential depends on the relationship between information characteristics and network cognitive parameters: